Rental Stamping Fee Calculator

 • Less than 1 year: RM1 for every RM250 of the taxable rental amount.

-• 1 to 3 years: RM2 for every RM250 of the taxable rental amount.
+• 2 to 3 years: RM3 for every RM250 of the taxable rental amount.

-Rounding Up: It’s important to note that if the taxable amount after exemption isn’t a perfect multiple of RM250, you need to round it up to the nearest RM250.
+Rounding Up: It’s important to note that if the taxable amount after exemption isn’t a perfect multiple of RM250, you need to round it up.

 Calculation Example: